iwongu/sqlite3pp/README.md

 sqlite3pp
 =========

+> #### NEWS
-<i>NEWS - With the latest updates, sqlite3pp became boost-free.
+> ###### Feb 4, 2015 - With the latest updates, sqlite3pp became boost-free.
 You don't have to use boost to use sqlite3pp any more.
 If you want the boost friendly version, the files are in the boost_src directory.
-But, I highly recommend you use new version if you are using c++11 or later.</i>
+But, I highly recommend you use new version if you are using c++11 or later.
+> ###### Feb 9, 2016 - I just added header only version of sqlite3pp in headeronly_src directory.
+It's still in beta, which means no one is trying it in fields yet.
+Please try it and report bugs if you find any.

-It makes SQLite3 API more friendly to C++ users.
+This library makes SQLite3 API more friendly to C++ users.
 It supports almost all of SQLite3 features using C++ classes such as database, command, query, and transaction.
 The query class supports iterator concept for fetching records.

-With ext::function class, it's also easy to write the sqlite3's functions and aggregations.
+With ext::function class, it's also easy to use the sqlite3's functions and aggregations in C++.

 # Usage